MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 # Launch Copilot features using actions and prompt actions

-In this article, you learn how to add actions in the UI that users can select to start Copilot features.
+In this article, you will learn how to add actions in the UI that users can select to start Copilot features.
 There are two approaches to creating these actions.
-Which ever approach you choose, the action must run the prompt dialog page for the Copilot feature.
-The recommended approach is to use a *prompt action*, which is an action designed for specifically for Copilot features you want available on a page.
-The other approach a standard action as you would for other pages.
+Whichever approach you choose, the action must run the prompt dialog page for the Copilot feature.
+The recommended approach is to use a *prompt action*, which is specifically designed for Copilot features you want available on a page.
+The other approach is to use a standard action, as you would for other pages.

 ## Add prompt actions that launch Copilot features